AndrewPrifer/hypercomp/README.md

 ## Motivation

-SVG filters provide an extremely powerful node-based compositing system that can be used across HTML and SVG, but they are held back by the fact that it is impossible to express function composition in XML in a natural way, making them very hard to write by hand.
+SVG filters provide an extremely powerful node-based compositing system that can be used across HTML and SVG, but they are held back by the fact that it is impossible to express function composition in XML in a natural way, making them very hard to write, compose and reuse.
 Hypercomp fixes this by providing a functional API for composing effects in TypeScript, and compiling them down to an equivalent SVG filter.

 ## Features